Skip to main content

 How much protein do you need?

-The recommended dietary allowance for protein for a healthy individual (not battling chronic or acute illness) is 0.8 grams of protein for every 2.2 pounds of body weight.
-For example, a person who weighs 165 pounds should consume 60 grams of protein per day.
+The recommended dietary allowance for protein for a healthy individual (not battling chronic or acute illness) is 0.36 grams of protein per pound of body weight.
+For example, a person who weighs 165 pounds should consume 59.4 grams of protein per day.
 Contact your doctor to verify how much protein you need.

 Here are some vegetarian-friendly foods and the amount of protein they supply per serving: